-In March, we chart the conservation and cataloguing of 147 boxes of auction records, and, for International Women's Day, reveal the rise and fall of 18th century actress, poet and feminist writer, Mary Robinson.
+In March, we charted the conservation and cataloguing of 147 boxes of auction records, and, for International Women's Day, revealed the rise and fall of 18th century actress, poet and feminist writer, Mary Robinson.

 In February, we discovered how 19th century artists portrayed the churches of Surrey, and examined how digital archives can be preserved for the future.

 In January, Holocaust Memorial Day commemorated the millions of people killed in the Holocaust, through Nazi persecution and in subsequent genocides.
 We also remembered those who were able to escape oppression and make a new life for themselves in this country.